Technologicat/mcpyrate/README.md

 To use the current setting for recursive mode, use `expander.visit(tree)`.
 The default mode is recursive.

-If you need to temporarily run a second expander with different macro bindings, see `expander.bindings`, `expander.filename` and use `mcpy.core.expand_macros` to instantiate a new expander with the desired bindings.
+If you need to temporarily run a second expander with different macro bindings, see `expander.bindings`, `expander.filename` and use `mcpy.expander.expand_macros` to instantiate a new expander with the desired bindings.
 Then use its `visit` method.

 ### Macro expansion error reporting